matryer/moq/README.md

 * Use closured variables inside your test function to capture details about the calls to the methods
 * Use `.MethodCalls()` to track the calls
 * Use `go:generate` to invoke the `moq` command
+* If Moq fails with a `go/format` error, it indicates the generated code was not valid.
+  You can run the same command with `-fmt noop` to print the generated source code without attempting to format it.
+  This can aid in debugging the root cause.

 ## License